canmod/macpan2/README.md

-make run-examples      # help file checks only (without package rebuild) make run-tests         # run scripts in tests (without package rebuild) make full-install      # for all changes, including changes to C++ source make src-update        # push changes to dev.cpp to macpan2.cpp make enum-update       # register new C++ engine functions on the R-side make engine-doc-update # generate roxygen comments from comments in dev.cpp make doc-update        # roxygenize
+make run-examples      # help file checks only (without package rebuild) make run-tests         # run scripts in tests (without package rebuild) make full-install      # for all changes, including changes to C++ source make src-update        # push changes to dev.cpp to macpan2.cpp (see below) make enum-update       # register new C++ engine functions on the R-side make engine-doc-update # generate roxygen comments from comments in dev.cpp make doc-update        # roxygenize